 Protection groups allow you to automate deployment and management of Veeam Agents on computers in your infrastructure.
 When you configure a protection group, you can specify scheduling options for protected computers discovery and Veeam Agent deployment.
 You do not need to perform administrative tasks individually for every computer that you want to protect with Veeam Agent — Veeam Backup & Replication will perform the specified operations automatically upon the defined schedule.

 Veeam Backup & Replication connects to discovered computers using credentials of the account specified in the protection group settings.
 You can specify a master account that Veeam Backup & Replication will use to connect to all computers added to the protection group or specify separate accounts to connect to specific computers in the protection group.

 After you create a protection group, Veeam Backup & Replication starts the rescan job session to connect to computers added to the protection group and perform the required operations on these computers.
 To learn more, see Rescan Job.

-Keep in mind that protection groups with a flexible scope do not allow you to perform deployment and management tasks.
-To learn more about protection groups with a flexible scope, see Protection Group Types.
+Keep in mind that protection groups for pre-installed Veeam Agents do not allow you to perform deployment and management tasks.
+To learn more about protection groups for pre-installed Veeam Agents, see Protection Group Types.